 Full four-level resolution breakdown — session, word, syllable, phoneme — with the complete OpenMic signal record.
 For clinical and technical partners.

 View capabilities deck ↗Research by Per Alm and others locates the neurological origin of stuttering in the basal ganglia–SMA timing loop — not at articulation, but in pre-articulatory motor planning.
-The motor plan fails before the mouth moves.
+The motor plan destabilizes before the mouth moves.

-PAD targets instability at the Pre-SMA → SMA gate.
+The engine targets instability at the Pre-SMA → SMA gate.

 FluentPlay is in initial discussions with NIRx about developing a wearable fNIRS protocol for pre-SMA hemodynamic monitoring during speech planning tasks.